red-hat-storage/ocs-ci/docs/usecases/README.rst

  Common Usecases and FAQ
 =========================

-This directory contains doc files with description of common usecases or answers for frequently asked questions about ``ocs-ci`` usage.
+This directory contains doc files with description of common use cases or answers for frequently asked questions about ``ocs-ci`` usage.

-To add new usecase/faq entry, just commit new markdown_ or rst_ file in this directory, Sphinx_ will then include it in table of contents automatically (this is done via ``glob`` option of `sphinx toctree directive`_ used in `index.rst <index.rst>`_ file).
+To add new use case/faq entry, just commit new markdown_ or rst_ file in this directory, Sphinx_ will then include it in table of contents automatically (this is done via ``glob`` option of `sphinx toctree directive`_ used in `index.rst <index.rst>`_ file).